Monday, December 2, 2013

 I glower.

-No janitor is ever
+No janitor is

-exempted from absolute correction.
+exempted from

-Looking down, I spray Windex
+Looking down, I

-on the next door over.
+on the next door

 Sunday, March 3, 2013